 The biggest benefit of unplugging is that we truly get our “Me Time” back.
 It’s not until we turn off that we fully understand how busy and noisy our lives are.
-When we are able to turn off, the world becomes quiet with information being easier to process.
+When we are able to turn off the world becomes quiet, and information is easier to process.
 This is also when new ideas and creativity is at its highest!

 True “Me Time”